 Technically, the 2020 law which expands the availability of telehealth visits is for established patients only.
 The CMS office announced that auditing telehealth visits to determine their legitimacy will not be given top priority.
 So, the final decision will be between you and your healthcare provider.

 How much do telehealth medicine visits cost with Medicare Part B?

 The average telehealth visit with Medicare Part B will cost $79.
 However, it may cost more for specialty services, especially those administered by a specialist.
 A 20% cost share is your responsibility.

-But if you have a Medigap plan which helps cover cost-sharing expenses or a Medicare Advantage plan which provides similar benefits, the cost of your visit is at a greatly reduced cost or even free.
+But if you have a Medigap plan, which helps cover cost-sharing expenses, or a Medicare Advantage plan, which provides similar benefits, the cost of your visit is greatly reduced cost or even free.